LancreFI/shellScripts/README.md

 checkQuota
 '---> A cronable script to poll your Elisa consumer mailbox quota and raise alerts if needed.

+curlbuster.sh
+'---> Check for filepaths in a domain using a wordlist, where there's the paths you want to test for as one path per line.
+      Run with: bash curlbuster.sh https://targetdoma.in /path/to/wordlist.txt <optional delay between requests as int or decimal>
+      Tip: If you get a lot of 429 responses, increase the delay.

 discobot.sh
 '---> A script you can use as a Discord bot that can receive triggers to start, stop, restart and check a Proxmox vm status.
 Use in combination with proxmox_user.sh (details
       a few rows further).
 Doesn't require any parameters, just run with "bash discobot.sh".